- Mother: Elizabeth Chapman (c.1764-1793)

 John Dent son of John Wright Dent of the parish of St Clement Danes in the County of Middlesex pastry cook doth put himself apprentice to Maria Dent widow of Thomas Dent late Citizen and Clothworker of London deceased.

-Thomas Dent was his grandfather and Maria was Thomas' 5th wife, who, like Thomas previously, ran the King George III Coffee House at Lower Thames Street, London, adjacent to the Tower of London, which would have been frequented primarily by ship brokers, agents and merchants.
+Thomas Dent was his grandfather and Maria was Thomas' fifth wife, who, like Thomas previously, ran the King George III Coffee House at Lower Thames Street, London, adjacent to the Tower of London, which would have been frequented primarily by ship brokers, agents and merchants.
 In order to carry out retail trade one had to be a Freeman of the City of London.
-This first of all meant becoming a Freeman of one of the Livery Companies of London and to this end Thomas Dent became a Freeman of the Guild of Clothworkers by paying the sum of 46s 8d on 6 March 1765.
+This first of all meant becoming a Freeman of one of the Livery Companies of London and to this end Thomas Dent became a Freeman of the Guild of Clothworkers by paying the sum of forty-six shillings eight pence on 6 March 1765.
 He was described at this time as a Coffee Man, and in September 1781 Maria was described as a Coffee Woman.
 Becoming a Freeman of a Livery Company did not mean necessarily working at that particular trade.
 In October 1788 when he was granted his Freedom John Dent was listed as a Coffee Man, living at 11 Portugal Street London.

 Whilst undergoing his legal studies during the 1770s and early 1780s William Pitt the Younger (1759-1806), future Prime Minister, particularly enjoyed the convivial atmosphere of Serle's Coffee House which was situated close to the Dent's house, on Carey Street by New Square.
 It was described in 1804 as having "Good soups, dinners and beds.".
-In the 17th and 18th centuries Coffee Houses were hugely popular meeting places with people from all walks of society.
+In the seventeenth and eighteenth centuries Coffee Houses were hugely popular meeting places with people from all walks of society.
 The lack of alcohol made for a much calmer, less violent and more civilised atmosphere in comparison to what was often found in the local inns.
 For the entrance fee of just one penny the customers, who were predominantly male, would gather together with friends and acquaintances over coffee to read and hear the news, discuss politics and literature, gossip, debate and talk business.
-Later in the 19th century the popularity of the Coffee House waned somewhat, their place in society eventually being usurped by the rise of the Gentleman's Club.
+Later in the nineteenth century the popularity of the Coffee House waned somewhat, their place in society eventually being usurped by the rise of the Gentleman's Club.